shanapu/MyJailbreak/README.md

 # THANKS FOR MAKING FREE SOFTWARE!

-#### Wardn
+#### Menu

-This plugins allows players to take control over the prison as Warden/Headguard/Commander.
+This plugins allows players to open a menu with , (buyammo) Key or command.
-Chat, Hud & sound notifications about warden/no warden, colorize warden, open/close cell doors, automatic open cells doors, unvote warden, start countdown & toggle FF/noblock.
+It will show different menus for Terrorist, Counter-Terrorist & Warden.
+Menu wil

 based/merged/used code/idea plugins:
 * https://github.com/ecca/SourceMod-Plugins/tree/sourcemod/Warden